Johnnsonkp/running-planner/README.md

 # T1A3 - Terminal Runner

-## _Describe at a high level what the application will do_
+## _Purpose of the application_

-Terminal Runner provides a week running schedule based upon the users unique goal, availability and ability.
+Terminal Runner provides a weekly running schedule based upon the users unique goal, availability and ability.
 The application also provides weekly reports and statistics centered around the users goal.
 <br>
 <br>

-## _Identify the problem it will solve and explain why you are developing it_
+## _Why terminal runner?_

 During the pandemic when gyms were shut down universally, people had to resort to other ways in order to keep fit.
 Running is the one full proof way to keep fit year round without paying a cent.
 All that is required is a good solid pair of runners and a large enough outdoor space or treadmill.